-Citadels Protect Sensitive Citizen Information: Verifiably Ending Use of Sensitive Citizen Information for Mass Surveillance Can Foster (International) Commerce and Law Enforcement
+Citadels Protect Personal Information for Citizens and Companies Alike: Verifiably Ending Use of Sensitive Citizen Information for Mass Surveillance Can Foster (International) Commerce and Law Enforcement

 Date Written: September 7, 2016

 Developing solutions that are ethically, commercially, politically, and technically sound over the long run is is of the biggest challenges for proposals addressing issues of national and individual security.
 This article presents a proposal with arguments that it meets the challenge.
 The proposal protects a citizen’s most sensitive information while at the same time providing tools adequate for law enforcement to catch and prosecute suspects including alleged “terrorists.”

 Intercitadel(TM) is a system for citizens to coordinate with IoT devices and other citizens while protecting their sensitive health, legal, political, and social information and fostering (international) commerce by enabling conclusive verification that foreign governments are no longer conducting mass surveillance using IoT manufactured products and Internet company service provider datacenters.